ParadiseBotList/Server-Documentation/permissions_documents/permissions-schema/README.md

 ---
-sort: 2
+sort: 1
 ---

-# Paradise Bots Permissions Schema
+# Permissions Schema

 Paradise Bots implements a permission schema that naturally extends discord's native functionality.
 A set of permissions can be applied to each role or member of a server.